 Ensure you are up-to-date with pneumonia and season flu vaccines to reduce your risk of chest infections, which will exacerbate your COPD symptoms.

 It is important you can identify early signs of a COPD flare-up, so you can start treatment as soon as possible.

 If your symptoms change significantly seek emergency medical advice.

 Medicines and inhalers – it is important to take your medicine as prescribed by your doctor, even if you feel well.
 For maximum benefit, ask your doctor to show you how to use your inhaler and to assist you to get the technique right.

 Oxygen therapy – may be prescribed if your COPD is chronic and severe.

 If you have any questions about your COPD symptoms or how to improve your general health while living with COPD, make an appointment with your doctor to talk about your concerns.
 Ask your doctor to assist with a COPD action plan if you don’t already have one in place.

-The Tindale Family Practice has a dedicated chronic disease management unit that incorporates a care coordinator and care team that works with allied health professionals as part of managing the patient’s ongoing chronic disease.
+The Tindale Medical Hub has a dedicated chronic disease management unit that incorporates a care coordinator and care team that works with allied health professionals as part of managing the patient’s ongoing chronic disease.
 If you would like to be part of this program contact the clinic to make an appointment.